 Counselors receive regular supervision of their work.
 Any information shared with supervisors or consultants is kept strictly confidential.
 The goal of supervision is to enable counselors to provide the best services possible.
 Students will be informed if a counselor is receiving supervision.

-If you have any questions regarding confidentiality and its limits, please contact the Counseling Center director by calling (703) 526-6861.
+If you have any questions regarding confidentiality and its limits, please contact SCS by calling (703) 526-6861.